neerajsinghjr/dsa/study_notes/T013_Docker.md

    you want to interact with the container's shell or, run an interactive application that expects a terminal.

-	or, You can allocate a TTY when running a Docker container using the -t or --tty option, and you can also use the -i or --interactive option for interactive sessions.
+   You can allocate a TTY when running a Docker container using the -t or --tty option, and you can also use the -i or --interactive option for interactive sessions.
 Here's how you can allocate a TTY in Docker:

+    `$ docker exec -it <container_id> /bin/bash`

 -------------------------------------------------------------------------------------
 ### Q011: Connect to container Interactively;;

--  Sometimes you have the requirement to connect a container interactively, then you can use the command by like this
+Sometimes you have the requirement to connect a container interactively, then you can use the command by like this

 `$ docker exec -it <container_id> /bin/bash`

 This command is composed of two flags